TingWeiHsu/Firebase-Project/README.md

-# Practice Firebase Project - Blog
+# Firebase Practice - Small Blog

 ### Purpose:
 Design Firebase data structure and use it to make a simple blog with searching system and member system.
+To practice how to construct data and deal with data.

 ### Features: